Is the Universe One Big Brain?

 • Is each galaxy connected to each other galaxy, like neurons are connected inside the brain?

-• Is each star then a receiving and transmitting hub of information it receives from its planets, transmitting that information to the black hole “server” within its galaxy?
+• Is each star a receiving and transmitting hub of information it receives from its planets, transmitting that information to the black hole “server” within its galaxy?

 The above thought experiment has been consuming me for a number of years now.

 I sometimes wish I had never begun the study of wealth, poverty and habits.
-It has taken me down far too many rabbit holes and has made me question everything I learned in school and everything thought I knew.
+It has taken me down far too many rabbit holes and has made me question everything I learned in school and everything I thought I already knew.

 I have concluded that the world we live in is far more complex than I can comprehend.
 It’s a magical creation by some super-creative genius.